 Or, if you need some fishing supplies before head out, check out Fishing Tackle Unlimited.
 They can assist you with finding the correct bait and equipment for a fun and adventurous day on the water.

 Cullinan Park one of our favorite places to have a picnic and exciting day trip.
-While visiting, you can enjoy some quiet fishing, birdwatching, a relaxing walk, or just a pure connection with nature.
+While visiting, you can enjoy some good, quiet fishing, birdwatching, a relaxing walk, or just a pure connection with nature.
 We strongly encourage visitors to pack a blanket, water, light snacks, and a camera.
-You will truly be blown away with the parks landscapes and wildlife that you'll want to capture every moment and will want to come back.
+You will truly be blown away by the park's landscapes and wildlife that you'll want to capture every moment and will want to come back.

 Located at 15300 University Blvd., Sugar Land Memorial Park offers a lake large enough to fish out in a kayak.
 In addition to fishing, the park offers a large playground, hiking, biking trails, and a picnic pavilion.
 For fishermen looking to reel the catch in the lake was recently replenished with channel catfish and fingerling bass.

 Eldridge park features a large variety of amenities, including a picnic pavilion, grills, a large playground, hiking trails, soccer fields, and a fishing pier.
 The pond at Eldridge Park receives fish stockings on a semi-regular basis, including rainbow trout.